 Another technique used in active portfolio management is sector rotation.
-The underlying assumption is that the returns of the various economic sectors are dependent on the overall economic cycle.
+The underlying assumption is that the various economic sectors's returns are dependent on the overall economic cycle.
 We can realize excess profits by rotating from one sector to another at the right time.

 The Benefits of Tactical Asset Allocation

 At TuringTrader.com, we believe that looking beyond the traditional buy and hold investment approaches and adopting technical asset allocation provides tremendous value to investors.
-With active portfolio management, we can create portfolio characteristics, which can’t be achieved by passive means.
+With active portfolio management, we can create portfolio characteristics, which we cannot achieve by passive means.

 About once per decade, the economy enters a recession.
 During these periods, investors face losses of 30% or more percent of their capital, and it can take many years to recover from these drawdowns.
-There will always be another recession in the future, and actively managed portfolios can help reduce tail risk and with that impeocw your risk-adjusted return.
-Reducing drawdowns shortens the minimum investment horizon, and with that allows you to reduce the amount set aside in your rainy day fund.
-Also, reduced drawdowns might be more important than absolute returns, when living off of your savings.
+There will always be another recession in the future, and actively managed portfolios can help limit tail risk and, with that, improve your risk-adjusted return.
+Reducing drawdowns shortens the minimum investment horizon, and as a result, allows investors to decrease the amount set aside for their rainy day fund.
+Also, reduced drawdowns are often more important than absolute returns when living off of your savings.

 We like to see tactical asset allocation as a new approach to diversification.
 We find that strategies are often only loosely correlated and have specific market conditions under which they strive.
-Instead of diversifying across asset classes, we can also diversify by employing multiple strategies simultaneously.
-As an example, combining momentum and mean-reversion strategies will lead to portfolios, which provide positive returns in trending and sideways markets.
+In addition to diversifying across asset classes, we can also diversify by employing multiple strategies simultaneously.
+For example, combining momentum and mean-reversion strategies will lead to portfolios, which provide positive returns in trending and sideways markets.

 The Fine Print

 It sounds quite tempting to profit from active portfolio management.
-However, tactical asset allocation requires expertise and is time-consuming on a daily basis.
-Along with the actively managed portfolio come many transactions, each costing fees, and commissions.
+However, tactical asset allocation requires expertise and is often time-consuming.
+Along with the actively managed portfolio come many transactions, each costing fees and commissions.
 Furthermore, active management may lead to short-term capital gains and wash sales.
-For short-term capital gains, we pay the individual tax rate, which tends to be higher than the rate for long term capital gains: The latter rate maxes out at 20%, based on your income.
+Investors pay their individual tax rate for short-term capital gains, which tends to be higher than the rate for long-term capital gains: The latter rate maxes out at 20%, based on your income.
 Wash sales disallow investors to harvest tax losses when entering substantially identical securities within 30 days.
 Both of these tax implications require consideration.

 At TuringTrader.com, we aim to simplify tactical asset allocation and the process of actively managing your portfolio.
-We strive to present our portfolios in standardized ways, to allow easy selection and comparison.
-Also, we provide our review and opinion, to point out some details which you might otherwise miss.
-Further, we provide background information and references to jump-start your in-depth research.
+We strive to present our portfolios in standardized ways to allow easy selection and comparison.
+Also, we provide our review and opinion to point out some details that you might otherwise miss.
+Further, we point to background information and references to jump-start your in-depth research.
 And once you made a decision, TuringTrader.com makes investing in these portfolios as simple as possible.